ChalmersGU-data-structure-courses/dsabook/src/markdown/10-sets-and-maps/04-sorted-sets-maps.md

 Consider the final example problem from the introduction to this chapter:

-- *Between X and Y:* Given a list of all Swedish towns and their populations, are there any towns whose population is between 5,000 and 10,000?
+-   Given a list of all Swedish towns and their populations, are there any towns whose population is between 5,000 and 10,000?
     And if so, which are these towns?

-These are two example of *range queries*: given a set, finding if there are any elements within a given range;
+These are two example of *range queries*: given a set, find if there are any elements within a given range;
-or given a map, finding all items whose key lies in a given range.
+or given a map, find all items whose key lies in a given range.
-Some set and map implementations support answering range queries efficiently; we say that these data structures implement *sorted sets* and *maps*.
+Some set and map implementations support answering range queries efficiently;
+we say that these data structures implement *sorted sets* and *maps*.

 ### Sorted sets

-::: example
-#### Example: Between X and Y

 The first example range query is:

-- Given a list of all Swedish towns and their populations, is there any town whose population is between 5,000 and 10,000?
+-   Given a list of all Swedish towns and their populations, are there any towns whose population is between 5,000 and 10,000?

 One way to solve this problem would be to use a normal set of city populations.
 Then we could find the answer to our query by making a sequence of calls to `contains`: